jci-metasys/tutorial-csharp/lesson1/README.md

 The `accessToken` was truncated in the above example for formatting reasons.

 We want to get that access token.
 To do that we could use string methods, but it's much easier to use a JSON library like Newtonsoft.
-Therefore we use `JToken.Parse`
+Therefore we use `JToken.Parse`.
+The following line parses the JSON, accesses the property named `accessToken` and converts that to a string.

 ```csharp
 var accessToken = JToken.Parse(loginResult)["accessToken"].Value<string>();